cdanewschool/patient-tracker/README.md

 - [Show medications matching 'advil'](http://localhost:8888/medication/search?name=advil)

-###3.
-Generate Config File###
+###4.
+Init Environment###

+First, install all dev dependencies:

+	$ cd [HEPCAT install directory]
+	$ bower install

-HEPCAT uses the [Grunt](http://gruntjs.com/) Javascript task runner to generate an environment-specific config file used to expose the API endpoint.
-The application comes shipped with `development`, `staging` and `production` environments, and defaults to `development`.
+HEPCAT uses the [Grunt](http://gruntjs.com/) Javascript task runner to generate the index file (from the template in `/dist/index.tpl.html`) and an environment-specific config file used to expose the API endpoint and a few other environment-specific constants.
+The app comes with `development`, `staging` and `production` environments, the default being `development`, which is meant to be used in-browser.

-The `Grunt` task must be run initially and when changing environments.
 See `Gruntfile.js` to edit the environments and their associated API endpoints.

+The `grunt` command must be run initially and whenever changing environments:

 	$ cd [HEPCAT install directory]
 	$ grunt

+Before making a build (via `phonegap build ios`, for example), we should switch to the `staging` or `production` environment, one reason being that the phone won't find the server running on localhost.

 To generate the initial config file for production:

 	$ grunt --environment "production"

-###4.
+###5.
 Install Ripple###
 Ripple is a Google Chrome extension for emulating PhoneGap applications in the browser.
 Install Ripple by visiting [this](https://chrome.google.com/webstore/detail/ripple-emulator-beta/geelfhphabnejjhdalkjhgipohgpdnoc?hl=en) link.

 Once Ripple has been installed, visit [http://localhost/patient-tracker/www](http://localhost/patient-tracker/www) (or [http://ar210.piim.newschool.edu/patient-tracker/www](http://ar210.piim.newschool.edu/patient-tracker/www) if viewing the demo) and do the following to configure the page to be viewed in Ripple: